 The Lowy Institute is an independent, nonpartisan international policy think tank located in Sydney, Australia.
-Ranked as Australia’s top think tank, the Institute provides high-quality research and distinctive perspectives on the trends shaping Australia and the world and fresh policy options on these questions.
+Ranked as Australia's leading think tank, it provides high - quality research and distinctive perspectives on the international trends shaping Australia and the world.

 WHAT WE DELIVER: